splunk/public-o11y-docs/apm/workflows/create-workflow-rule.rst

 1. Go to :strong:`Data Configuration > Business Workflow`.

-2. Click :strong:`New Rule`.
+2. Select :strong:`New Rule`.

-3. Select one of the following options from the :strong:`Rule Type` drop-down:
+3. Select one of the following options from the :strong:`Rule Type` menu:

    .. list-table::
       :header-rows: 1